 Investing in talent has long been a part of the NewSchools strategy.
 One of the biggest talent challenges in education today is diversifying the pool of teachers and leaders to better reflect and serve public school students.

 Our goal is for the PreK-12 education workforce to mirror the racial demographics of U.S. students today.

 Today’s young people are the most diverse generation in our nation’s history.
 Forty percent of PreK-12 students are Black and Latino; more than half identify as a person of color.
 If we are going to reimagine learning so it works better for every student, we need diverse teachers and education leaders who understand the backgrounds and life experiences of the students they serve.

 To support this work, NewSchools invests in two areas: Teacher Diversity and Diverse Leaders.

-Yet, according to “Unrealized Impact,” a groundbreaking study on the state of diversity, equity and inclusion in education released by NewSchools, there is a large racial/ethnic gap in education (see figure below).
-The percentage of Black and Latino leaders in education, as compared to the percentage of Black and Latino students in our nation’s schools, remains unbalanced.
-This is especially troubling as the number of children of color in our public school system continues to climb.
+The benefits of diverse leadership are well documented, but Black and Latino leaders are underrepresented in education as compared to the percentage of Black and Latino students in our nation’s schools.
+If no action is taken, this gap will grow as the number of children of color in the American public school system continues to climb.